 This allows you to filter down to a part of your infrastructure using the same AWS tags (example,

 ECTag_Role='Kafka'), and slice-and-dice your data in multiple ways.
-Additionally, our ‘Alerts’ and ‘Saved Filter Sets’ are completely tag-driven and dynamic, so they automatically add/remove instances matching these tags to give our users the most real-time views that scale with your cloud infrastructure.
+Additionally, our alerts and entity filter views are tag-driven and dynamic, so they automatically add/remove instances matching these tags to give our users the most real-time views that scale with your cloud infrastructure.

-With New Relic, you can create alert conditions directly within the context of what you are currently monitoring with New Relic.
-For example, if you are viewing a filter set comprised of a large number of hosts and notice a problem, you don't need to create an individual alert condition for every host within.
+With New Relic, you can create alert conditions directly within the context of your monitored entities.
+For example, if you're viewing a saved view comprised of a large number of hosts and notice a problem, you don't need to create an individual alert condition for every host within.
 Instead, we recommend initiating the alert condition directly from the chart of the metric you're viewing, and create it based on the filter tags.

 This will create an alert condition for any hosts that match those tags, allowing our infrastructure monitoring to automatically remove hosts that go offline and add new hosts to the alert condition if they match those tags.
 Alerts configured once for the appropriate tags will scale correctly across all future hosts.
 And know that you can also leverage existing alert policies for infrastructure alert conditions.

 The integration between APM and infrastructure monitoring lets you see your APM data and infrastructure data side by side, so you can find the root cause of problems more quickly, no matter where they originate.
 This allows users to view the performance relationship of your hosts and the applications running on them, allowing for quicker diagnosis of the issue and impact on the business' health.